Study Type: This is an observational study

 - Investigators will have the responsibility to summarize their findings and submit them to the MDS.

 - They will be encouraged to submit findings for peer-review publication and will determine authorship independently of the Translation Steering Committee or MDS.
 Authors are encouraged to submit to the MDS journals, Movement Disorders or Movement Disorders - Clinical Practice, although acceptance is not guaranteed.
-They will agree to acknowledge the MDS Rating Scale Program, copyright ownership of the translated scale as belonging to MDS and list the members of the Translation Steering Committee along with other people who participated in the program.
+They will agree to acknowledge the MDS COA Program, copyright ownership of the translated scale as belonging to MDS and list the members of the Translation Steering Committee along with other people who participated in the program.

 - Investigators understand that the Translation Program is on behalf of MDS and all translations remain under the copyright ownership of MDS.